apialerts/apialerts-kotlin/README.md

 }
 ```

 The ApiAlerts.sendAsync methods are also available if you need to wait for a successful execution.
 However, the send() functions are generally always preferred.

+### Feedback & Support

+If you have any questions or feedback, please create an issue on our GitHub repository.
+We are always looking to improve our service and would love to hear from you.
+Thanks for using API Alerts!